exoad/on_the_fly/README.md

 *For people who want to do it themselves...*

 As previously stated, OnTheFly is **not** stable and is in active development, so expect bugs, undocumented actions, etc..
 Additionally, there currently is only support for Windows.
-Building for any other platforms will produce undefined behavior.
+Building for any other platforms will produce undefined and untested behavior.
+However, as OnTheFly is built on Flutter and Dart, it is very easy to build with the tooling provided.

 **To build, you must have the Flutter SDK downloaded: https://docs.flutter.dev/get-started/install**